What is Your Ideal Size of Greenhouses to Start?

 Budget Constraints

 Your budget will heavily influence your greenhouse size.
-Larger greenhouses generally cost more due to higher material and construction expenses.
+Larger commercial greenhouses generally cost more due to higher material and construction expenses.
 Additionally, consider the ongoing costs, such as heating, cooling, and maintenance.
 Establishing a budget will help narrow down your options and ensure you don’t overspend.

 Type of Plants